nim-lang/nif/doc/nim-sem-spec.md

 Information that is stored in a `PSym` or `PType` field in Nim are generally turned into pragmas which are then attached to the sym's declaration side.
-For example, if `PSym.position` is set to some value `4` which is not trivially recomputable it would be stored like:
+For example, if `PSym.position` is set to some value `4` which is not trivially recomputable it would be stored as:

 ```
 (var :theSymbol.2 . (pragmas (position 4)) int .)